risk-first/website/docs/thinking/Cadence.md

 The right answer is to use multiple feedback loops, as shown in the diagram above.

-In the next section [De-Risking](De-Risking.md) we're going to introduce a few more useful terms for thinking about risk.
+In the next section we'll be [Considering Payoff](Consider-Payoff.md), and figuring out how we can use terminology from _betting_ to make us better software developers.